-Working Board committees are created by the Board of Education and assigned to make recommendations to the Board.
-This applies to any group, which is formed by Board action, whether or not it is called a committee and regardless whether the group includes Board members.
+A Board Advisory Committee is a committee created by the Board of Education to study issues and make recommendations to the Board.
+This includes any group, which is formed by Board action, whether or not it is called a committee and regardless whether the group includes Board members.
 It does not apply to committees formed under the authority of the Superintendent.

-- Are to support the Board of Education in doing its job, not to help or advise the staff.
+- Are to support the Board of Education in doing its job.
 Committees ordinarily will assist the Board by gathering information, studying issues, preparing policy alternatives and implications for Board deliberation.
 In keeping with the Board’s broader focus, Board committees will normally not have direct dealings with current staff operations.
+A committee shall obtain Board approval when requests for information of assistance from staff require a material amount of staff time or funds to fulfill.

 - May not speak or act for the Board except when formally given such authority for specific and time limited purposes.
 Expectations and authority will be carefully stated in order not to conflict with authority delegated to the Superintendent.
 Decisions made by a committee do not carry the authority of the full Board unless it is a Board committee of the whole.